SOLAR THERMAL HOT WATER PANELS Free Hot Water Production During the Summer Months Powered by Sunshine

 Solar thermal can also be used to heat swimming pools and on larger projects can be used as a pre heat for water to a commercial calorifier.

-Ideally a clear horizon is ideal however it should be noted that tall trees, neighbouring roofs or other obsticles could cause shading issues which will ultimatley affect the solar systems performance.
+Ideally a clear horizon is ideal however it should be noted that tall trees, neighbouring roofs or other obstacles could cause shading issues which will ultimately affect the solar systems performance.

-As with any mechanism to heat hot water, safety from scolding is vital and compulsory.
+As with any mechanism used to heat hot water, safety from scolding is vital and compulsory.
 All pipework between the panels and cylinder is insulated using high temperature insulation.
-Pipework is also secured using brass clips.
+Pipework is also secured using brass clips and not plastic due to the high temperatures generated.

-Evacuated tubes will produce a much higher temperature in the pipework so in most cases a stainless steel pre insulated twin pipework is used.
-This pipework is supplied in coils meaning there are no plumbing joints between panels and cylinder.
+Evacuated tubes will produce a much higher temperature in the pipework so in most cases a pre cut coil length of stainless steel pre insulated twin pipework is used.
+As this type of pipework is supplied in coils, there are no plumbing joints between panels to the pumping station, and from the pumping station to the cylinder.

 So Why Purchase Solar Thermal Panels?